turingschool/career-development-curriculum-site/module_three/mod3_career_journal_prompts.md

 * What are your main takeaways from the shadow?
 How will you use this information to help you with your job search strategy?

 Interview Prep:
-* Pick a successful project and write about it with the STAR method:
+* Pick a successful project and write about it with the STAR method (What was the situation/scenario of the project?
+What was the task/target of the project?
+What action steps did you take?
+What were the results?):
 * Write about a time you failed and what you learned from that experience:
 * Write about how you've approached working with a team using a specific example:
 * What other stories will you prepare to share?